SisandaSH/alx-interview/0x06-starwars_api/README.md

-Displaying and fetching data of STAR WARS API
+Working with Star Wars API